Table Of Contents

 You need to test a material to confirm if it contains asbestos.
 IARC monographs are used to study the occupational exposure of asbestos workers to asbestos-containing products.

-Asbestos Regulations and Management
+Asbestos regulations and management

 Different legislative requirements exist for asbestos management, depending on your state.
 You can learn more about the requirements for asbestos management from Safe Work Australia by going through the Model Code of Practice.
 These guidelines help ensure health and safety regarding asbestos in the workplace.